jinghanlin11/jinghanlin11.github.io/index.md

 <br>

-> 📢 In the spring semester of 2025, I will be participating in an exchange program at the University of Zurich, in the field of Computational Linguistics and Language Technology.
+> 📢 In Spring 2025, I will be an exchange student at the University of Zurich, majoring in Computational Linguistics and Language Technology.

 <br>